Volume IV · Life Dashboard · Tool 005

 Is this a clinical diagnosis?

-No. The Stress & Burnout Index is an educational screening tool, not a diagnostic instrument.
-There is no diagnosis of "stress" in DSM-5 or ICD-11; "burnout" is recognized in ICD-11 as an occupational phenomenon but is not a disease.
+No. The Stress & Burnout Index is an educational self-inventory, not a diagnostic instrument.
+There is no diagnosis of "stress" in DSM-5 or ICD-11; "burnout" is recognized in ICD-11 as an occupational phenomenon (QD85) but is not a clinical disease in the broader Kristensen sense used here.
 Stress, burnout, anxiety, and depression are clinically related but distinct, and only a qualified mental health professional can sort one from another after a comprehensive evaluation.
 A high score on this tool is a reason to consider professional support, not a label.

-The Copenhagen Burnout Inventory was developed by Kristensen, Borritz, Villadsen & Christensen (2005) as a public-domain alternative to the proprietary Maslach Burnout Inventory.
-The 6-item Personal Burnout subscale assesses physical and psychological exhaustion in everyone — employed, unemployed, retired, students, caregivers — without requiring the respondent to be in a job with clients or customers.
+The 12 burnout items measure personal burnout across three facets (exhaustion, detachment, and inefficacy): cumulative physical, emotional, and existential exhaustion across all life domains.
+The construct was operationalized by Kristensen, Borritz, Villadsen & Christensen (2005) in the Copenhagen Burnout Inventory, specifically for use in everyone — employed, unemployed, retired, students, caregivers — without requiring the respondent to be in a job with clients or customers.
+LBL-SBI items are LBL-original; the construct definition aligns with the Kristensen literature.

 What does my archetype mean?

-Five research-grounded archetypes integrate your perceived stress score with your burnout score: Burnout-onset (both high), Acute Stress (stress high, burnout still moderate), Chronic Exhaustion (burnout high, stress feels normalized), Strained but Coping (moderate on both with intact self-efficacy), and Calm Baseline (low on both).
-Archetypes are first-match-wins per validated cutoffs — the quadrant plot on the results page shows your exact position.
+Five LBL-original archetypes integrate your perceived stress score with your burnout score: Compounded (both high), Pressured (stress high, burnout low), Depleted (burnout high, stress normalized), Mixed (in-between or asymmetric), and Steady (both low).
+Archetypes are first-match-wins on the displayed 0–100 scale — the quadrant plot on the results page shows your exact position.

 Are my answers stored?